ESI Contribution: What Are the Eligibility Criteria and How Can Salary Structure Help?

 Harsh Kumar Mehta

-Employment of at least 10 or more persons is required in order to make any "shop" eligible for separate coverage and obtaining a separate code number under the ESI Act, 1948, and rules/regulations framed thereunder.
+Employment of at least 10 or more persons is required for any "shop" to be eligible for separate coverage and obtaining a separate code number under the ESI Act, 1948, and the rules/regulations framed thereunder.

 However, if the principal employer to whom you want to supply engineers on a contract basis agrees, then you can ensure compliance regarding ESI using the code number of the principal employer itself.